The 10 Best PS3 Puzzle Games

-It plays well both off and online, and has plenty of play options to keep you entertained for a good deal of time.
+It plays well both off and online and has plenty of play options to keep you entertained for a good deal of time.
 After playing a significant number of competitors online, I only encountered a few matches that had bad connectivity lag to affect the quality of the game, but aside that, a solid online gaming experience.

 I personally would have loved to list Super Puzzle Fighter II Turbo for the PS3 as number one or two, but felt compelled to list more widely acclaimed titles first.
 The one particular aspect of this puzzle game that I enjoyed, was that girls seem to love this game.
 I can remember all the times I've played the arcade version, it was more often with women.

-The trick to the game is being patient, until that epiphany clonks you in the head, and you're so embarrassed that you couldn't figure it out earlier.
+The trick to the game is being patient until that epiphany clonks you in the head, and you're so embarrassed that you couldn't figure it out earlier.
 Every spare thought you have will undoubtedly be committed to attempting to play out puzzles in your head just solidifies it all as one of the classic gems of a truly great puzzling epic.

-If you're absolutely new to the game, I think you'll really enjoy Cuboid, especially if you're in search for a dynamic, new puzzle game, and I suggest you rent or try the demo version before making any purchases, but at $10 for a great mind-bending puzzler, you really can't go wrong.
+If you're absolutely new to the game, I think you'll really enjoy Cuboid, especially if you're in search of a dynamic, new puzzle game, and I suggest you rent or try the demo version before making any purchases, but at $10 for a great mind-bending puzzler, you really can't go wrong.

-Definitely a case of "an oldie, but a goody", and metacritic still regards Tetris as one of the most wildly popular and timeless puzzle games of all time.
+Definitely a case of "an oldie, but a goody", and Metacritic still regards Tetris as one of the most wildly popular and timeless puzzle games of all time.
 The beloved Tetris, everyone has played it in on one platform or another over the last twenty years.
 You might be wondering what can a new version for the PS3 really improve upon?
 What makes the PSN version of Tetris so much different and worthwhile?

 This is truly the best version of Tetris to date on any console.
-The game modes and new multiplayer modes make this game even more fun to play.
-After a while however like most games you lose interest in playing the game, but when ever you're not in the mood for a shooter or any other genre of games Tetris is always there to rid you of boredom
+The game modes and new multiplayer modes make this game, even more, fun to play.
+After a while however like most games, you lose interest in playing the game, but when ever you're not in the mood for a shooter or any other genre of games Tetris is always there to rid you of boredom.

 Zuma is easy to learn, and in case you've never played this title before, let me quickly explain, a line of colored balls move along a winding track towards a skull that's eager to eat the whole string of balls.
 You try and aim and fire one of your random generated colored balls at a time towards the string and if you match three or more like-colored balls, they will disappear and you'll earn points.